-Advocates or case managers will work with you to develop a plan for your stay that will best help you to be successful both while at TRM Ministries and after leaving.
-At the same time, the advocate will help you to recognize, deal with and work through the issues that led to being homeless.
+Program Managers will work with you to develop a plan for your stay that will best help you to be successful both while at TRM Ministries and after leaving.
+At the same time, the Program Manager will help you to recognize, deal with and work through the issues that led to being homeless.

 TRM Ministries will provide assistance to you to connect with community agencies and services.
 Our team has established strong community support and collaborative community partners to assist you with mental health, physical health, dental services, vision services, veterans’ services and many others.

 TRM Ministries provides counsel, strategy and direction with an on staff housing specialist for you.
 He is eager to help you locate and obtain affordable, safe and appropriate permanent housing.
 Around 90% of families at the Hope Center receive some kind of housing assistance.

 While staying at TRM Ministries Shelters, a host of other services may be provided as needed.
 Those include but are not limited to: transportation, medical, clothing, food, education and training, budgeting, etc.

 To view the answers, click on a question below.

 Time at the Mission varies according to your needs.
 Please read the handout available at the front desk of the Main Shelter detailing TRM Ministries many program options.

 No. There is no charge for staying at the Mission or eating a meal.
 Donations are always needed and are welcome, however, we would rather see you save your money to go toward obtaining permanent housing.

 No, but all guests are invited to attend.
 We believe you will receive a blessing in your life if you choose to attend.